SulaimanSayyed21/h446Alevel/h446Alevel.md

 ![test-09.jpg](images\\docs\\test-09.jpg)<br>

-All the questions have been populated into bootstrap accordion compoent for the test page.
+All the questions have been populated into bootstrap accordion component for the test page.
 Here is how the application test page renders.

 ![localhost-14.jpg](images\\docs\\localhost-14.jpg)<br>

-#### The state of the repository
+### The state of the repository (4.6.5)

 - Since the basic application structure has been designed and working.
-A new git branch is checkedout from a `dev` branch.
-A `dev` or development branch is where all the work goes on and once it is working proplery with no issues, it is merges with the main which is supposed to be running in the cloud.
+A new git branch is checkout from a `dev` branch.
+A `dev` or development branch is where all the work goes on and once it is working properly with no issues, it is merged with the main which is not  supposed to be touched if used in deployment, running in the cloud.
+It all depends upon which strategy is used to deploy the application.
+Modern [Jamstack]() application uses `CICD` ( Continuous Interaction, Continuous Development) strategy to develop and deploy Web applications.
 - Any feature, issues or bug fixing branch comes out of dev branch.
 The state of our repository is shown below.

 ```git